POSITION: Access Technology Specialist, Deaf-Blind Program

-- Provide support to the administrative duties of the Deaf-Blind Services Manager as requested (ie, when on vacation).
+- Provide support to the administrative duties of the Deaf-Blind Services Coordinator as requested (i.e., when on vacation).

 - Other Duties: Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 Duties, responsibilities and activities may change at any time with or without notice.

 Must be able to carry or transport 20 lbs, sit at a desk and perform computer-intensive work for long periods of time, operate standard office equipment, travel independently (bus, taxi, airplane, train, car rental).